 Norway’s beauty really blew my mind.
-Having grown up partially in The Lake District (and visiting Scotland regularly), I thought I’d already seen natural beauty but Norway was really spectacular on a quaint but mesmrisingly huge mountsinous way.
-We’ve compiled these ideas for a Norway road trip itinerary keeping kids in mind.
+Having grown up partially in The Lake District (and visiting Scotland regularly), I thought I’d already seen natural beauty but Norway was really spectacular on a quaint but mesmerising, huge mountainous way.
+We’ve compiled these ideas for a Norway road trip itinerary; keeping families with kids in mind.

-We caught the ferry from Hirtshalls in Denmark and crossed over to Kristiansand in Norway.
+We caught the ferry from Hirtshals in Denmark and crossed over to Kristiansand in Norway.
 We found a brilliant beach in Hirtshalls for the kids to play on beforehand.

 There are many ferries between Denmark, Germany and Norway.
 I’d suggest booking the larger inter-country ferries as these can get full but for crossing the islands on Norway’s west coast, it was fine to just turn up and queue.

 For a smaller ferry, I did book a ticket online via a booking company however it was cheaper to purchase tickets at the ferry office and the ferries were never full for us anyway.
 It also gave us more flexibility to not book.

 Catching these small island connecting ferries was so much fun for our kids.
 You can find ferry timetables here.

 From Kristiansand we started to drive north-west by skirting the coast.
 Norway is never going to be tropical but for us the coastline was wondrous and we did venture into the water, although it was bracingly cold.
 The kids didn’t seem to mind at all though, in that way that kids never do!

 The road from Eidfjord east to Gulsvik was astonishingly stunning and in August there was still some snow on the highlands.
 The lakes dazzled us with their turquoise waters and we had to stop frequently for photos.

 From Oslo we continued south into Sweden and then drove onto Denmark but you could easily catch a ferry back to Denmark from near Sandefjord.